-Collaborative Classroom is honored to spotlight first grade teacher Sandy Cebollero from Sherwood Forest Elementary School in Winston-Salem, North Carolina for our January Teacher Spotlight.
+Collaborative Classroom is honored to feature first-grade teacher Sandy Cebollero from Sherwood Forest Elementary School in Winston-Salem, North Carolina for our Teacher Spotlight.

 How long have you been teaching with Collaborative Literacy?